OpenTechFund/bypass-otf_proxy/README.md

 If you want a cloudfront distro, it will create that for you, and tell you the domain.
 For Fastly and Azure, you'll have to specify the Fastly and Azure subdomain (Cloudfront specifies a subdomain for you, Fastly and Azure require you to define it.)

 All configurations are in auto.cfg (see auto.cfg-example)

-**If the original domain always redirects to 'www.domain.org' use the --www-redirect flag.**

 ## Mirror replacement